This is the third part of my email series on group conversations.

 - Taking a beer or a glass of wine before socializing to be more at ease

-The only way to deal with this is to consciously meet and face the fear.
+The only way to deal with this is to consciously meet and face the fear of participating in a conversation.

 No!
 I’m not going to have a few glasses before I go to the party.
 I’m going to deal with my nervousness.